liam-pat/laneye/README.md

 ## Contributing

 Contributions are welcome!
 Here are some ways you can contribute:
-- Enhance vendor name mapping
+- Enhance vendor name mapping.
-- Improve scanning performance
+- Improve scanning performance.
-- Add new features
+- Add new features.
-- Fix bugs
+- Fix bugs.
-- Improve documentation

-## License

-This project is open source and available under the MIT License.

-## Security Notice

-Please note that network scanning should only be performed on networks you own or have explicit permission to scan.
-Unauthorized scanning may be illegal in some jurisdictions.

 ## todo